camsas/qjump-camio-tools/dag_analyse/README.md

 OpenSSL
 -------
 This software requires the openssl headers.
-On Ubuntu these can be installed with sudo apt-get install openssl-dev
+On Ubuntu these can be installed with:
+`sudo apt-get install openssl-dev`

 Cake
 -----
 To build it, you must have the "cake" build system installed.
 You can obtain cake from https://github.com/Zomojo/Cake To insall cake, follow the instructions in "INSTALL".